reallyBadConscience/Groups/README.md

 Todo:
-- GUI beautification...
+o GUI beautification...
+  - initial window size does not fit -> layout-manager?
+  - checkboxes to large for JTable (or JTable to small)
+  - display of group-name somewhere (filename -> titlebar?)
+  - absent students should not be deleted but disabled (latecomers!)
+  - open-file-dialog should start in data-folder
+  - "groupsize" textbox -> picker, dropdownbox, o.a.

-- MWP design?!
+o MWP design?!
 ....
-- translation to PHP o.a. ???
+o translation to PHP o.a. ???